 Nowadays, ceramic artists are spoiled.
 It wasn’t that long ago that getting the colors and surfaces you wanted took a lifetime of experimentation.
-But because of developments in modern stain technology, we have practically every color of the rainbow at our fingertips.
+But because of developments in modern stain technology, we have practically every color of the rainbow at our fingertips with commercial ceramic stains.

-In today’s post, John Britt explains the ins and outs of ceramic stains and gives a recipe for you to experiment with. – Jennifer Harnetty, editor.
+In this post, John Britt explains the ins and outs of ceramic stains and shares a recipe for you to experiment with. – Jennifer Poellot Harnetty, editor.

 Mineral with alkaline oxide and amphoteric oxide.
 RO/R2O3.
 Gemstones are an example of natural spinels while in ceramics, these spinels are used to produce commercial colorants because they are chemically stable in molten glass.
 A purple can be created by combining cobalt and alumina oxide, CoAl203, into a cobalt aluminate stain.

 1) Coloring oxides suspended in water (a.k.a. an oxide wash).
 May also contain frit and/or kaolin (usually EPK).
 2) Commercial ceramic colored powders that are used in glazes, clay bodies, and slips/engobes.
 Prepared coloring oxides that are fritted, reground, and colored with organic dyes to simulate fired color.